 What affordable internet plans are there for seniors?

-With the Affordable Connectivity Program (ACP) winding down—funding is supposed to run out fully in May—many customers, seniors included, who relied on federal funds from the ACP to provide them with internet access will be losing this resource.
+With the end of the Affordable Connectivity Program (ACP)—funding ran out in May 2024—many customers, seniors included, who relied on federal funds from the ACP to provide them with internet access lost this valuable resource.

 Many providers offer their own low-income initiatives, and a good number of them list qualifying for Supplemental Security Income (SSI) as one of the possible qualifications.